dipendrajoshi24/cpp-term-work-code/README.md

 # Features

  - Well-structured C++ code with comments for easy understanding.
-  - Implementation of key C concepts in C++ such as
+  - Implementation of key C concepts in C++ such as.
-  - Basic Input/Output (cin, cout, printf, scanf)
+  - Basic Input/Output (cin, cout, printf, scanf).
-  - Control Structures (if-else, loops, switch-case)
+  - Control Structures (if-else, loops, switch-case).
-  - Functions (User-defined, Recursion, Inline functions)
+  - Functions (User-defined, Recursion, Inline functions).
-  - Arrays and Pointers
+  - Arrays and Pointers.
-  - Structures and Unions
+  - Structures and Unions.
-  - File Handling (Reading/Writing to files using fstream)
+  - File Handling (Reading/Writing to files using fstream).
   - Modular and reusable codebase.